gallien-lbr/zf_em/README.md

 * To sup up, the instance of the EventManager tracks all the defined events in an application and its corresponding listeners.
 The EventManager object is queried through a PriorityQueue, which tells us that an important event will generally get a lower value, while an unimportant event a higher value.

+### SharedEventListener
-* **SharedEventListener** : A type of EM which describes an object that aggregates listeners for events attached to objects with specific **identifiers**.
+A type of EM which describes an object that aggregates listeners for events attached to objects with specific **identifiers**.

+**Allows attaching to EMs composed by other classes without having an instance first.**
+ The assumption is that the SharedEventManager will be injected into EventManager instances, and then queried for additional listeners when triggering an event.

+### ListenerAggregate
-* A **ListenerAggregate** : listen to multiple events via a concept of listener aggregates.
+Listen to multiple events via a concept of listener aggregates.